gabriellramos/rust-asterisk-manager/README.md

 - **Configurable Buffer Sizes**: Optimize memory usage for high-throughput applications
 - **Watchdog Functionality**: Monitors authentication status and triggers reconnection

+Configuration notes:

+- `heartbeat_interval` (seconds): controls how often a heartbeat `Ping` is sent when using the `resilient` module.
+Lower values mean faster failure detection but more AMI traffic.
+- `max_retries`: number of immediate reconnection attempts before the reconnect logic resets the counter and waits using exponential backoff.
+Tune this depending on how aggressive you want reconnection attempts to be.

 ### Example Usage

 ```rust,no_run